fieldtrip/website/tutorial/nirs_multichannel.md

 {% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_databrowser.png" width="600" %}

-_Figure: Optical density traces for down-sampled data before high-pass filtering._
+_Figure 5: Optical density traces for down-sampled data before high-pass filtering._

 This is very noisy!
 Do not give up hope.
 In the next steps, you will remove most of the noise.